 Menu

 Laser hair removal allows us to permanently reduce unwanted body hair.
 During the procedure, various wavelengths of laser light are gently passed over the skin and absorbed by the growing hairs, making the hairs smaller and finer until they become virtually invisible.
 Unlike temporary measures (e.g. shaving, waxing, plucking or sugaring), lasers provide the opportunity for permanent or near-permanent hair reduction.
-Dr Anne Farrell, our Consultant Dermatologist, can use two different laser hair removal devices depending on your individual skin tone and hair colour.
+Under the direction of consultant dermatologist Dr Anne Farrell, our highly trained team of nurses and laser therapists can use two different laser hair removal wavelengths depending on your individual skin tone and hair colour.

-At Dermatology Consulting, we carry both the Alexandrite and long pulse Nd:YAG lasers, so are able to offer the full spectrum of hair reduction for all skin colours.
+At Dermatology Consulting, we use the Candela GentleMax Pro Plus, one of the most advanced medical grade laser hair removal systems which has both the Alexandrite and long pulse Nd:YAG lasers, so we are able to offer the full spectrum of hair reduction for all skin colours.

 The ideal candidate for laser hair reduction will have thick, dark body hair and fair skin, as the laser can easily target the contrast between these features.
 The long pulsed Alexandrite laser (755nm wavelength) is thought to be the most effective laser for hair reduction and is ideal for individuals with fair to light brown skin.